I’ve never forgotten the joy of seeing tiny purple, white, and yellow ‘Johnny-jump-ups’ popping up through the soil in the springtime.

 No matter who you are, faithful, cheerful, and loving violets will warm your soul.

-Blend different varieties together for a showstopping display that will garner praise from everyone who passes your garden.
+Blend different varieties together in pots and containers or in mass plantings for a showstopping display that will garner praise from everyone who passes your garden.

 Have you ever planted violets?
 Which ones are your favorites?
 Let us know in the comments below.